ElenaBerettaVu/ThesisProject/README.md

 :calendario_a_spirale: To book an appointment with me use this link [Link](https://calendar.google.com/calendar/u/0/appointments/AcZssZ0UIotWY--1-N-QAT6DrJny_Zx6W_ODRlDvud8=).

 I usually consider these appointments as online meetings.
-If you prefer to meet in person, send me a message on slack first to verify that I will be at VU on the day you want to book an appointment.
+If you prefer **to meet in person**, send me a message on slack first to verify that I will be at VU on the day you want to book an appointment.
 My office is at the 10th floor, wing A, room 33, of the NU building.

-**Culture/rules** :informatico_donna:
+**Culture/rules** 👩‍💻

-online or in-person meetings: you decide! this is your thesis, but it’s also a collaboration! :profilo_di_busti:
+* online or in-person meetings: you decide!
+* this is your thesis, but it’s also a collaboration! :busts_in_silhouette:
-I expect you to be proactive.
+* I expect you to be proactive.
 Don’t wait for me to be asking for an update.
-From the time you start the thesis I expect you to at least have a weekly update on slack and to book a biweekly appointment with me before your biweekly appointment prepare an agenda at least a couple of days in advance so that I can best help you.
-If we have meeting on Monday, get me the agenda at least Friday morning of the previous week :segnalibro: please try to meet the deadlines I will propose during the course of the project :sveglia: This will ensure you finish your thesis project on time and enjoy some well-deserved vacation time next summer :isola_deserta:
+From the time you start the thesis I expect you to at least have a **weekly update on slack** and to book a **biweekly appointment with me**
+* before your biweekly appointment prepare an agenda at least a couple of days in advance so that I can best help you.
+If we have meeting on Monday, get me the agenda at least Friday morning of the previous week :bookmark:
+* please try to meet the deadlines I will propose during the course of the project :alarm_clock: This will ensure you finish your thesis project on time and enjoy some well-deserved vacation time next summer 🏝️